 - In 2015-2016, we expected CSES 2103 Crop Science (SP), a required course for all CPSC student, to be the target course for the pre-assessment.
 We revised this to utilize the CSES recruiter to target incoming CPSC students in 2016-2017.
 In 2017-2018, incoming CPSC students in the fall were again targeted using the CSES recruiter, while CPSC students enrolled in the CSES 1203 class were administered the pre-assessment in the spring 2018. - CSES 4013 Advanced Crop Science, a required course for all CPSC students, was moved to spring semester in 2018.
-Students enrolled in the CSES 4013 class were administered the post-assessment in spring 2018.
+Students enrolled in the CSES 4013 class were administered the post-assessment in spring 2019.

-- Pre-assessment was administered to four incoming students in the fall and six in the spring (one through the recruiter and five in CSES 1203).
-Scores ranged from 28 to 56 % with an average of 46 % and a median of 50 %. - Post-assessment results obtained from 13 students in the spring 2018 revealed scores from 48 to 92 % with an average of 73 % and a median of 76 %.
-While the range of scores was wider than 2016-2017, the average and median increased slightly from a prior average of 67 % and median of 66 %, respectively. - The change in scores were above the acceptable target; the average score increased by 59 % and the median score increased by 52 % between the pre- and post-assessment.
+- Pre-assessments were not administered to incoming students during 2018-2019. - Post-assessment results obtained from five students in the spring 2019 revealed scores from 60 to 88 % with an average of 77 % and a median of 76 %.
+While the range of scores was narrower than 2017-2018, the average increased slightly from prior averages of 67 and 73 % and median of 76% was similar to the previous academic year, respectively. - While we do not have a change in scores to report, the post-test scores may be showing a trend towards increasing over time.

-• Target courses should continue to be CSES 1203 and CSES 4013 for the pre- and postassessment, respectively.
-There is concern among the CPSC faculty that students are being advised to enroll in CSES 4013 too soon within their program; students should enroll in CSES 4013 in their final spring semester. • Another couple of years of pre- and post-assessment results should allow discussion and determination of appropriate target achievement levels.
+- Target courses should continue to be CSES 1203 and CSES 4013 for the pre- and postassessment, respectively.
+CSES 4013 was moved to spring semester to help with scheduling and should also catch students who are closer to graduating in their final spring semester. - Another few years of pre- and post-assessment results should allow discussion and determination of appropriate target achievement levels.